When Someone Dies in Northern Ireland

 Free advice on all aspects of bereavement.
 Phone: 0800 028 8877.
 Website: citizensadvice.org.uk.

-Common questions about deaths in Northern Ireland
+Common questions about the process in Northern Ireland

 Does Tell Us Once work in Northern Ireland?